stacybri/cv/README.md

 ## My pagedown rendered CV

 This repo contains the source-code and results of my CV built with the [pagedown package](https://pagedown.rbind.io) and a modified version of the 'resume' template.
-This repo is a fork from the CV repo from Nick Strayer [nickstrayer.me/cv](http://nickstrayer.me/cv)

 The main files are: